dpenkler/linux-usbtmc/README.md

 Enables or disables setting the EOM bit on write.
 By default the EOM bit is set on the last transfer of a write.
+Will return with error EINVAL if eom is not 0 or 1

 Example